aravindakv/QuickBite/docs/14-troubleshooting.md

 | `"Account disabled"` / `"Account temporarily disabled"` | Brute-force protection locked the user after failed attempts | Wait ~1 min, or admin console → Users → alice → *Enabled*; or recreate the container |
 | HTTP 200, but `aud`/`sid` missing when decoded | Realm imported from an older JSON | Recreate the Keycloak container so the current realm file is imported |

+> **"Do I need production mode to get real tokens?"** No. `start-dev` issues real signed JWTs.
+Production mode (file 17) is about HTTPS, a real database and hardening, not about token validity.

 > **Why recreating works:** in `start-dev` mode Keycloak keeps its database *inside the container*, and `--import-realm` only imports a realm that doesn't exist yet.
 Removing the container discards the old realm, and the next start re-imports the JSON.

 ## Authentication and tokens